Is This Bug Dangerous? How to Tell

 Is this bug dangerous? how to tell starts with identifying the insect or arthropod, then checking bite, sting, allergy, disease, and infestation risks.
 Photo-based lookup helps when text search returns too many lookalikes.
 If symptoms include trouble breathing, spreading swelling, fever, or severe pain, seek medical help before relying on an app result.

 Is this bug dangerous? how to tell is a practical process: identify the bug first, then evaluate what that species is known to do around people, pets, and homes.
-Visual identification helps when you have a photo but no name for the subject.
+A clear bug photo can point you toward an ID when all you know is what crawled, flew, or bit you.

 Lens App helps by matching a photo to likely bug names, because risk depends on the exact group rather than appearance alone.
 A harmless beetle, a stinging wasp, a bed bug, and a tick require very different responses.
-For medically important arthropods such as ticks, the [CDC tick guidance](https://www.cdc.gov/ticks/index.html) is a useful authority to check after identification.
-For privacy, photos are deleted after analysis.
+For medically important arthropods such as ticks, the CDC tick guidance is a useful authority to check after identification.
+Images are removed after the danger check is completed.

 A bug danger check works by combining image-based identification with a risk category review.
 The scanner looks at visible traits such as body segments, antenna shape, wing position, leg structure, color pattern, and scale clues.